wkumari/draft-wkumari-capport-icmp-unreach/README.md

    optional payload data fields.
 All data fields are unsigned 32bit integers.

-   Bit flags and their (optional) respective data fields:
+   Bit flags and their respective data fields:

           0 1 2 3 4 5 6 7
          +-+-+-+-+-+-+-+-+